the-teachingRSE-project/competencies/competencies.md

 The targeted education also involves research software engineering.
 As described in its concept [@EduTrain2022], there will be a collaboration with "The Carpentries" regarding their lesson program.
-Additionally, the approach of how "The Carpentries" are organized will be adopted.
+Additionally, the approach of how "The Carpentries" are organised will be adopted.
 Moreover, we mention, that several subsections of NFDI engage in domain specific educational programs.